sun-python-23w/sun-python-23w.github.io/site/week-1/lab.md

 ```

-Hint: It may be helpful to split the string into multiple lines:
+Hint: It may be helpful to split the string into multiple lines using parentheses, and to use newlines (see {ref}`newlines`):

 ```python
 long_string = ("first line\n" +